Procedures and Etiquette

 Lesson Procedures and Etiquette

-- Enter the studio at your lesson time or 2 minutes prior but not earlier.
+- Enter the studio when it is your lesson time or 2 minutes prior but not earlier.
 Silence all electronic devices.
-Prepare for the start of your lesson (wash hands, organize books).
-Wait in the foyer quietly until the proceeding student has finished the lesson.

 - No food or drinks will be allowed except for a drink that an adult caretaker may have.
 Students may not chew gum.

-- Have nails clipped short prior to lesson and for practicing.
-Remove all bracelets, rings, and watches when playing the piano.
+- Have nails clipped short prior to lesson and keep nails short for practicing.
+Remove all bracelets, rings, and watches prior to lesson and when practicing.

 - Parents present for the lesson should be silent observers unless there are questions about the assignments.
 Ask questions prior to the end of the lesson.